open-vsx/publish-extensions/README.md

 ## Publishing Options

-The best way to add an extension here is to open this repository in Gitpod (using the blue button above) and to run this helper script:
+The best way to add an extension here is to open this repository in Gitpod (using the orange button above) and to run this helper script:

 ```bash
 node add-extension $REPOSITORY_URL --checkout